gholmann16/Neptune/README.md

 General Purpose:

 Neptune is an App Manager for Linux.
 Its purpose as of now is to integrate installed AppImages into your system.
+It runs all AppImages inside of a sandbox so you can download appimages from the internet with less stress.

 Features: